ACMC

 Observation Medicine

-• Knowledge and skills to conduct effective transitions of care and practice effective performance review.
+• Knowledge and skills to conduct effective transitions of care and practice effective performance review

-• Knowledge and skills in recognizing threats to patient safety and advocating for system improvement.
+• Knowledge and skills in recognizing threats to patient safety

 Patient Safety and Quality Improvement

-• Participation in Patient Safety Committee
+• Participate in Patient Safety Committee & attend Root Cause Analysis Sessions

 • Home